scc-digitalhub/validation-framework/library/docs/authentication.md

 The *DigitalHub API backend* implements a basic authentication method.
 You can execute runs in the context of a specific `project`.
 You must provides to the `Client` three things:

 - Project id
-- Endpoint of DigitalHub API
+- URI of DigitalHub API
 - Credentials dictionary with authentication type (basic with username/password, oauth with bearer token provided by user).

 The way to build arguments for the `Client` is the following: